ego-mejia/practice-JScourse/README.md

 and React is a catalyzer, enhancing the features already existing in JS.

-It was hard for me to accept that I wasn't able to understand and going back to learn the very basics, but I decided to be humble and realistic because this process is about consistence not speed.
+It was hard for me to accept that I wasn't able to understand and going back to learn the very basics, but I decided to be humble and realistic.

 🪲 My funniest most frustrating bug was to spend a WHOLE day looking for a typo; It turned out it was just a *space* in my CSS style sheet: .product-card .product-info {}